Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Gray Fox

 Arizona Gray FoxUpon first glance, a gray fox may indeed seem larger than it actually is.
 Their color profile and bushy tail give the appearance that they weigh more than their actual weight of 4 to 5 pounds.
-That being said, these little guys are decent predators of small mammals, birds, and reptiles although they supplement their diet with nuts, berries, and possibly your camp trash!!
+That being said, these little Arizona foxes are decent predators of small mammals, birds, and reptiles although they supplement their diet with nuts, berries, and possibly your camp trash!!
 Please keep your trash well contained while at the park to dissuade the foxes and other wildlife from helping themselves to a snack.

 Fun facts: The gray fox is the only member of the dog family that will readily and easily climb trees!
 Their hooked claws, and light weight allow them to do so with relative ease!
 Foxes will climb trees to avoid predation, search for food, and to sleep.
 Foxes have also been known to cache food for later use in times of aplenty.